outofcoffee/imposter/docs/openapi_plugin.md

 ```

 When using S3, set up your AWS profile/region/credentials as per standard AWS practice.
 For example, using an instance profile in EC2, environment variables or the various local environment configuration locations for providing AWS credentials.

+> Note: Remote specification files can be cached locally by setting the environment variable `IMPOSTER_OPENAPI_REMOTE_FILE_CACHE=true`.